TL;DR — Custom IoT Product Development at a Glance

 In the IoT product development lifecycle, the discovery phase helps verify your IoT product idea against your business needs, evaluate your project scope, and create a preliminary technical vision for your custom IoT solution.

-To reach these objectives, enlist the help of a skilled business analyst.
-The IT specialist will collaborate with your company’s internal and external stakeholders and determine what the IoT solution should do and how it is supposed to function.
+To reach these objectives, enlist the help of a skilled business analyst and solution architect.
+The IT specialists will collaborate with your company's internal and external stakeholders and determine what the IoT solution should do and how it is supposed to function.

 These characteristics are known as functional and non-functional requirements for IoT product development.